Easy Crockpot Chicken Gnocchi Soup (Olive Garden Copycat)

 - garlic and Italian herbs (for some good but simple flavour)

-- chicken broth / stock (again, I try to stick to really good quality)
+- chicken broth / stock (Try to stick to really good quality)

 - cornstarch mixed with a bit of water for thickening the soup

-Pro tip: As there are only a few ingredients, I try to use the BEST QUALITY INGREDIENTS I can find.
-I particularly like to buy good quality chicken (take a look at Butcherbox! – affiliate link) and organic vegetables, and use good quality stock/broth (if I have some homemade, all the better!).
+As there are only a few ingredients, I try to use the best quality ingredients I can find.
+I particularly like to buy good quality chicken and stock/broth (if I have some homemade, all the better!).

 Photo 1: Chop the vegetables (carrots, celery, onion, garlic – everything apart from the spinach) and get all the other ingredients ready to go.
 So measure out the stock/broth, wash the spinach, get the herbs out of the pantry…